boazomare1/ChevFront/README.md

-# Chev Energies - Power Gas Management App
+# Chev Energies - LPG Sales Management System

-A comprehensive Flutter application for managing Power Gas sales, inventory, and customer relationships.
-Built for salespeople and stock keepers to efficiently handle their daily operations.
+A comprehensive Flutter application for managing LPG cylinder sales, accessories, and customer relationships.
+Built for salespeople and stock keepers to efficiently handle their daily operations in the gas distribution business.

 ## 📱 Features